rduplain/memo-builder/README.md

 ## memo-builder: finds structured text files, builds PDFs

-memo-builder provides a Makefile for GNU make that searches for all structured text files in the current directory and subdirectories and builds each into a PDF, placed on the filesystem next to the input file.
+memo-builder provides a Makefile for GNU make on Unix-like systems, which searches for all structured text files in the current directory and subdirectories and builds each into a PDF, placed on the filesystem next to the input file.

 Collect your technical memos as structured text documents, and organize them on the filesystem.
 Use memo-builder to build PDFs, then sync the filesystem to